 Subject to operator policy and user consent, the 5G system shall be able to allow an authorized third party to retrieve the digital asset(s) associated with a user, e.g. when the user accesses a specific application.

-NOTE: When a user accesses an immersive mobile metaverse service, the authorized third party (service provider) could obtain relevant digital assets of a user associated with that service.END OF CHANGES
+NOTE: When a user accesses an immersive mobile metaverse service, the authorized third party (service provider) could obtain relevant digital assets of a user associated with that service.

+The 5G system (including IMS) shall support at least one common avatar format to enable interoperability with multiple immersive mobile metaverse services.

+END OF CHANGES